Medical-Fitness Technician

 - Waist Circumference is measured and recorded in inches.
 Example: 37.5"

-- Hand a 60" body tape measure to the client and instruct him/her what to do.
+- Hand a 60" (152 cm) body tape measure to the client and instruct him/her to wrap it around his/her waist.

-- Inspect and adjust the cord as necessary and hold the tape at the point of overlap.
+- Inspect and adjust the tape as necessary and then take hold of the tape at the point of overlap.

 - Remove the tape measure and determine the distance around the client's waist.